at - execute commands at a later time

 - -q queuename

-- Specify in which queue to schedule a job for submission.
+Specify in which queue to schedule a job for submission.
 When used with the -l option, limit the search to that particular queue.
-By default, at-jobs will be scheduled in queue a.
-In contrast, queue b is reserved for batch jobs.
-(See the batch utility.)
+By default, at-jobs shall be scheduled in queue a.
+In contrast, queue b shall be reserved for batch jobs; see batch.
 The meanings of all other queuenames are implementation-defined.
 If -q is specified along with either of the -t time_arg or timespec arguments, the results are unspecified.

 - Remove the jobs with the specified at_job_id operands that were previously scheduled by the at utility.

-- Submit the job to be run at the time specified by the time option-argument, which must have the format as specified by the touch utility.
+- Submit the job to be run at the time specified by the time option-argument, which the application shall ensure has the format as specified by the touch -t time utility.